AurevoDev/paddle-sdk/README.md

 # paypal-sdk

-PayPal SDK made with TypeScript.
+PayPal SDK for platform operations made with TypeScript.